 MIAMI -- After suffering three tough losses in a row, the Washington Bullets never really had a chance last night, losing, 125-112, to the Miami Heat.

-Things may not get better before the Orlando Magic visits the Capital Centre on Feb.
+And things might not get better before the Orlando Magic visits the Capital Centre on Feb.
 2. In the next week and a half, Washington has the Phoenix Suns and Boston Celtics at home and New York Knicks home and away.

 Miami has a losing record, though last night in front of 14,541 at Miami Arena, the Heat sent out a reminder that home is where the heart is.
-Unlike the Bullets, who are 6-13 at their own Capital Centre, Miami is formidable on its home court.
+Unlike the Bullets, who are 6-13 at the Capital Centre, Miami is formidable on its home court.
 Last night's win raised the Heat's record to 14-6 here.

 Ellison did not play at all in the fourth period.